moleculerjs/moleculer/README-draft.md

 posts.find:0d6bcb785d1ae84c8c20203401460341b84eb8b968cffcf919a9904bb1fbc29a
 ```

-However the hash calculation is expensive operation.
+However the hash calculation is an expensive operation.
 So other solution is that specify which parameters want to use for caching.
 In this case you need to set an object for `cache` property of action, what contains the list of parameter.
 ```js
 {
     name: "posts",